ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/README.md

 ## **f.
 Contact Us**

+> [!NOTE]
-- Click on "CONTACT US" at the header and you can easily get in touch with the company.
+> Click on "CONTACT US" at the header and you can easily get in touch with the company.

 ![image](https://github.com/ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/assets/164743060/81c2f3b1-417a-4818-983a-2d1ca1ad5b03)

 ## **g.
 Login and Registration**

+> [!NOTE]
-- Click on the "People Icon" to go into login and registration page.
+> Click on the "People Icon" to go into the login and registration page.

 ![image](https://github.com/ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/assets/167123360/4669d30e-8bed-4185-9d7e-6c595c7a18b3)